ServiceNow/azimuth/docs/docs/reference/custom-objects/processors.md

 specific output, `PipelineOutputProtocol` or `PipelineOutputProtocolV2`.

 Both classes need to contain the model and post-processed predictions.
-The difference between both classes is the presence of two extra fields in V2, that allows to return the intermediate results of the preprocessing and postprocessing steps, so that they can be displayed in the UI.
+The difference between the two classes is the presence of two extra attributes in V2 to return the intermediate results of the preprocessing and postprocessing steps.
+Those will be displayed in the UI.

 === "PipelineOutputProtocol"